Abstract

 While this method would work, another, simpler, method is to ask that the Tracking Strategy excludes those satellites that are already being tracked by another Antenna at the ES.
 This can be done using the configuration below.

-1. The Tracking Strategy uses the “Ignore stations that are already being tracked by another” option and then selecting the Antenna option (an alternative would be to track at the Beam level):
+- The Tracking Strategy uses the “Ignore stations that are already being tracked by another” option and then selecting the Antenna option (an alternative would be if the ES has been selected to track at the Beam level):

 This method can be extended to include a minimum angle at the ES between active Links.
 This can be useful to avoid intra-system interference: